-Health Science Education I is a course designed to provide a foundation of skills development to specific health careers including; patient care, nursing care, dental care, animal care, medical laboratory, and public health.
+Healthcare Specialist I is a course designed to provide a foundation of skills development to specific health careers including; patient care, nursing care, dental care, animal care, medical laboratory, and public health.
 Students will also receive an introduction to healthcare systems, anatomy, physiology, and medical terminology.
 Laboratory experiences with industry applications are organized and planned around the activities associated with the student's career objectives.
 Job seeking and job maintenance skills, personal management skills, self- analysis to aid in career selection and completion of the application process for admission into a post-secondary program of their choice are also included in this course.
 Participation in HOSA encourages the development of leadership, communication and career related skills, and opportunities for community service.
+NLPS credits are earned in courses 7168 Principles of Health Care, 5274 Medical Terminology, and 7166 Healthcare Specialist: CNA.